search icon

 UX designers have the opportunity to present their work in many different ways.

-For example, it could be as simple as showing mockups of a new design to your colleagues, or it could be presenting findings from user testing at an internal meeting.
+For example, it could be as simple as showing mockups of a new design to your colleagues or presenting findings from user testing at an internal meeting.

 The difference between a UX Researcher and a UX Designer can confuse those new to the field.